 The Proposed Action would remove all excess wild burros within and outside the NWHR.
 Under this alternative, excess wild horses would be removed to the lower range of the AML.
 All wild horses residing outside the HMA would be removed.
 Fertility control would be applied to all breeding age mares that are captured and released after low AML is achieved.
-Successful implementation of this alternative requires a 90-95% gather efficiency in order to have enough animals in the initial gather available for release postgather.
-Historically, gather efficiencies have averaged about 80% for the NWHR.
+Successful implementation of this alternative requires a 90-95% gather efficiency in order to have enough animals in the initial gather available for release post-gather.
+Historically, gather efficiencies have average about 80% for the NWHR.
 If gather efficiencies do not allow for the attainment of the chosen action, or if BLM is unable to remove a sufficient number of wild horses in the initial gather, the Pahrump FO would return following the initial gather to remove excess wild horses.
-This would allow the Pahrump FO to achieve the desired goal of reaching the low range of AML as well as to gather enough remaining horses to implement fertility control treatments to control population growth.
+This would allow the Pahrump FO to achieve the desired goal of reaching the low range of AML as well as to gather a sufficient number of remaining horses to implement fertility control treatments to control population growth.

-When gather efficiencies have been able to achieve horse numbers within the range of AML, maintenance gathers to reapply fertility control and to remove adoptable excess wild horses would be conducted for the 10 year period following the date of the initial gather.
+When gather efficiencies have been able to achieve horse numbers within the range of AML, maintenance gathers to reapply fertility control and to remove adoptable excess wild horses would be conducted for the next 10 years following the date of the initial gather.
 All mares selected for release would be treated with fertility control vaccine and/or IUDs.
-During the initial gather 100% of the existing wild burros would be gathered and removed and if a 90% wild horse gather efficiency rate is achieved, then approximately 300-400 wild horses would be released back into NWHR (or a number sufficient to achieve low AML).
-Some gelded horses may also be returned to the range and managed as a non-breeding population of geldings.
-The NWHR would continue to have at least 240-400 potentially fertile wild horses.
-The remaining balance of the herd (about 60-100 wild horses) would be managed as a non-breeding population of geldings.
-Population inventories and routine resource/habitat monitoring would be completed between gather cycles to document current population levels, growth rates and areas of continued resource concern (horse concentrations, riparian impacts, over-utilization, etc.) prior to any follow-up gather.
-All population growth suppression techniques using vaccines or gelding would be conducted in accordance with the approved standard operating and post-treatment monitoring procedures (SOPs, Appendices E & F).
+During the initial gather approximately 90% of the existing wild horses would be gathered and 100% of the existing wild burros would be gathered and removed (approximately 720 wild horses with the 2020 foal crop and 100 wild burros).
+Approximately 300-400 wild horses would be released back into NWHR and BLM will Some gelded horses that would otherwise be excess animals permanently removed from the range and sent to holding facilities for adoption/sales or long-term holding, may be returned to the range and managed as a non-breeding population of geldings.
+The NWHR would continue to have a reproducing core breeding population range of 240-400 wild horses.
+The remaining balance of the herd (about 60-100 wild horses) would be managed as a nonbreeding population of geldings.
+Population inventories and routine resource/habitat monitoring would be completed between gather cycles to document current population levels, growth rates and areas of continued resource concern (horse concentrations, riparian impacts, over-utilization, etc) prior to any follow-up gather.
+All population growth suppression techniques would be conducted in accordance with the approved standard operating and post-treatment monitoring procedures (SOPs, Appendices E & F).
 Animals selected for release would be done with the objective of adjusting the sex ratio in favor of males by 60% and 40% mares.
-Mares and studs would be selected to maintain a diverse age structure, herd characteristics and body type (conformation).
+Mares and studs would be selected to maintain a divers age structure, herd characteristics and body type (conformation).